Skip to navigation Skip to main content

 Added in Image v3.1.0 Eleventy Image now provides a built-in <eleventy-image> WebC component for use in your Eleventy project.

 Using Eleventy Image in WebC offers all the same great benefits you’re used to from Eleventy Image with an intuitive declarative HTML-only developer experience.
 WebC components work in *.webc files.
-For similar functionality in other template formats, use the the Liquid/Nunjucks/JavaScript shortcodes above (or even <eleventy-image> with the Render plugin).
+For similar functionality in other template formats, use the Liquid/Nunjucks/JavaScript shortcodes above (or even <eleventy-image> with the Render plugin).

 Configuration